 (John Paul II – Address to Italian Legionaries, 30 Oct 1982)

 The Legion of Mary was founded by Frank Duff in Dublin, Ireland, on 7 September 1921.
 It is a lay Catholic organisation which has four million active and ten million auxiliary members in almost every country of the world.

 The object of the Legion of Mary is the glory of God through the lives of its members based on prayer and active co-operation in Mary’s and the Church’s work.

 The unit of the Legion of Mary is called a praesidium.
 Each praesidium holds a weekly meeting where prayer is intermingled with reports and discussion.
 Every legionary is required to carry out approximately two hours voluntary work weekly.

 The Legion of Mary Legionaries in Our Lady Queen of Peace Parish form the ‘Our Lady Queen of Peace’ praesidium.
-The weekly meeting of one and a half hours duration takes place in the meeting room off the church porch on Tuesday nights at 7.45pm.
+The weekly meeting of one and a half hours duration takes place in the meeting room off the church porch on Tuesdays at 12:45pm.
 Visitors are always welcome.

 The Works of the Legion in Merrion: Legion Members participate in the life of the parish through visitation of families, the sick, both in their homes and in hospitals and through collaboration in every apostolic and missionary undertaking sponsored by the parish.

 Parish Bookshop: The Bookshop is open on Saturday 10am-1pm; on Sunday 9.45am-1pm.